 - 2 cups fresh green beans, chopped

-Soak beans overnight in plenty of water to cover by several inches.
+Soak beans overnight in plenty of water to cover by several inches and a tablespoon of salt.
 In the morning, drain and rinse.

 In a large stockpot over medium high heat, warm the olive oil and add the onion and celery.